dannyquist/re/ghidra/ghidra-getting-started.md

 ### Importing your first file

 Next, you'll want to actually import an executable to start reverse engineering.
 File->Import File will add the file for analysis.
 For this blog I'll be using an extracted payload from the Gootkit malware series.
-VirusTotal should have a copy of the file with SHA1 sum `6170e1658404a9c2655c13acbe1a2ad17b17feae`.
+You'll need to deobfuscate a sample, decrypt the payload, etc.

 On the following screen accept the defaults and you will see a screen with summary information:

 ![Import results for gootkit payload 6170e1658404a9c2655c13acbe1a2ad17b17feae](pics/gootkit-import-results-summary.png)